 Adolescence is that time of life when a child reaches reproductive maturity.
 This is indicated by a number of changes occurring in the body.
 The process of these changes is known as puberty.
 It begins at the age of around 10 and lasts until the age of 19.
 The period of adolescence is known as the teenage.

 Increase in Height

 There is a sudden increase in height when one reaches puberty.
-Long bones grow rapidly which results in the increase in height.
+Long bones grow rapidly, which results in an increase in height.
 The maximum height is attained by 18 years of age.

 Change in Body Shape

 Boys become muscular.
 Their shoulders widen and the waist becomes narrow.
 The girls widen below the waist and narrow at the shoulders.

 Change in Voice

 The boys develop a deep and hoarse voice.
 This happens because the voice box becomes larger.
 The voice of the girls is usually high-pitched.